What’s Happening 2019-2020

-For 2018-2019, the GCCS Program will draw upon the theme of “Networking: The Interconnectedness of Your Life” as students in intermediate elementary grades work on Shakespeare’s Taming of the Shrew, short stories from the IDOE High Ability ELA units, Project Based Learning such as Engineering Is Elementary kits, Hands-on Equations, and Versatiles supplemented by games and activities requiring higher order thinking skills.
+For 2019-2020, the GCCS Program will draw upon the theme of “Patterns of Change” as students in intermediate elementary grades work on Shakespeare’s Hamlet, poetry writing with an academic focus on word choice for precision, Project Based Learning, Hands-on Equations, and Versatiles supplemented by games and activities requiring higher order thinking skills.
+Three seminars, two of which are provided through the Indiana Arts Commission,

 Websites of Interest for Parents